prrvchr/eMailerOOo/README.md

 - Many other things...

-### What remains to be done for version 0.0.1:
+### What remains to be done for version 0.0.2:

+- Rewrite of IspDB or SMTP servers connection configuration wizard in order to integrate the IMAP connection configuration.
+- Rewriting of the Spooler to make it possible, via the IMAP protocol, to display the delivery date of emails sent.
 - Resubmit the smtpMailerOOo extension to Google in order to obtain permission to use their SMTP servers with OAuth2OOo.
-- Corrections of reported issues.
-- Rewrite the spooler service in Java for better performance?
-Python Threads are limited...
-- Add new languages for internationalization...
-- Anything welcome...